-- Built-in Wi-Fi allows you to lock/unlock from anywhere - no additional accessories required.
-Pair with the Schlage Home app or Key by Amazon...
+- Smart Lock with Built-in Wi-Fi allows you to lock/unlock from anywhere - no additional accessories required.
+Pair with the Schlage home app...

 - Built-in alarm technology senses potential security breaches at the lock, while the low battery indicator offers advanced warning for...